Raiseku/Simply-Chat/README.md

 # Simply-Chat

-Applicazione scritta in Java che fornisce una chat di gruppo a tutti gli utenti iscritti al servizio.
-Ogni utente, una volta iscritto, sceglie un username con il quale potrà accedere alla chat.
-Per la gestione dei dati l'app si appoggia a Firebase.
+Application written in Java that provides a group chat to all users enrolled in the service.
+Each user, once registered, chooses a username with which he can access the chat.
+For data management the app relies on Firebase.